ChrisVilches/Ruby-Behavior-Tree/README.md

 #### Decorators and condition nodes

-A decorator can have only one child, and adds additional functionalities.
+A decorator can have only one child, and acts as a modifier for its child.

 By default the decorator nodes present in this library are: